Contents

 Meeting Deadlines

-Healthcare credentialing can be a major hindering component of the revenue cycle of your healthcare organization.
-Application review in the provider credentialing process itself can take upto 90 days for an organization to complete.
+Healthcare credentialing can be a major hindering component of the revenue cycle management system of your healthcare organization.
+Application review in the provider credentialing process itself can take up to 90 days for an organization to complete.
 However, with additional stakeholders, like insurance companies or contract negotiators, medical staff credentialing can actually take up to six months, which can further stall your organization.

 vii.
 Inability to Switch Platforms